auramo/emacs-osx-finnish-keyboard-fix/README.md

 # Finnish keyboard relief for OSX Emacs #

-If you want to use alt (option) key as meta and also use Finnish (same problem exists in other european keyboard layouts as well) keyboard layout, it can get quite frustrating.
+If you want to use alt (option) key as meta and also use Finnish keyboard layout, it can get quite frustrating.
+Same problem exists in many other european keyboard layouts as well.

 You can get a bigger picture of the issue by reading this StackOverflow question and answers: